 Ensuring post-adoption services is a vital part of the 4Kids network.
 Any child adopted through the 4Kids system is eligible for post-adoption services through adoption subsidies and Title 4-E funding.
 Post-adoption services are procured and implemented through formal contractual relationships with 4Kids and selected Network Providers.
-Post-adoption services will reimburse the Network Provider for the services according to the agreed upon terms.
-Identified needs for post-adopt services will be conducted for specific needs of the Region 4 community.
+Post-adoption services will reimburse the adoptive family for the services according to the agreed upon terms.
 These include, but are not limited to, post-adoption support groups for youth and parents, respite, and residential childcare placement in emergency situations.